The view of Santiago Chile with the Andes Mountain Range in the background.

 Santiago has become quite the hub for street artists, with a long tradition of graffiti, and many incredible and colourful murals.
 Plus, street art in Santiago has an important and interesting historical significance.

 During the 1970s, graffiti was used a means of protesting the dictatorship and instigating social change.
-And still now, It’s often used as a means of sharing political, social and feminist messages.
+And, still now, It’s often used as a means of sharing political, social and feminist messages.

 A close-up of a building with two arched doors and a square window in the middle, featuring an orange and pink mural of vines climbing up the side of the building

-6. Hike in The Andes
+6. Hike in the Andes

-7. Have a Day at The Beach
+7. Have a Day at the Beach

 A stretch of white sandy beach at Vina del Mar on the Pacific coast in Chile.
 Several high rise buildings are visible behind the beach and there is blue sky above.

-8. Skiing and Snowboarding in The Winter Months
+8. Skiing and Snowboarding in the Winter Months

 A ski lodge on the side of a snow covered mountain in Valle Nevada ski resort in Chile, with blue skies above.

-9. Go Up South America’s Tallest Building
+9. Go up South America’s Tallest Building

-As it turns out, the tallest building in South America is actually in Santiago.
+The tallest building in all of South America is actually located in Santiago.
 The Gran Torre Santiago (meaning Great Santiago Tower) stands at 300 metres (980 ft) high, towering above all other buildings in sight.
-Located in the heart of Santiago, this towering skyscraper stands out as a symbol of the city’s modernity and progress.

 11. Stunning Natural Wonders